 Oral hygiene is a crucial element of any dental treatment plan.
 In order to maintain a healthy smile, you must look after your teeth and gums on a regular basis.
 Only through brushing and flossing, regular visits to your dentist, and taking care of any dental appliances you may be wearing, will help your oral hygiene remain in good shape.

 The best oral care routine, includes:

 - Flossing daily

-- A system of regular dental assessments (every 6 months)
+- Regular dental assessments (normally every 6 months)

-The team at The Dental Practice in Bathurst believe in preventing the issue before it becomes a more serious problem to treat which is why we recommend you follow some of these simple guidelines to help keep you smiling.
+Our team believe in preventing dental issues before they become serious problems, which is why we recommend you follow some of these simple guidelines to help keep you smiling.

 Basic Brushing Tips

-Brush thoroughly with a recommended toothpaste every day.
-We recommend the following method to help maintain your dental health and remove plaque:
+Brush thoroughly with an Australian Dental Association (ADA) recommended toothpaste every day.
+The following method will help maintain your dental health and remove plaque:

 - Move the brush back and forth in short, semi-circle strokes several times.

 - Brush the outer surfaces of each tooth, top and bottom, keeping the bristles angled against your gum.